pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/sqlserver_persistence/_index.md

 ###### Create

 To add a new record to our table, we use the create() method.
-This method accepts the correlationId and the data object containing the record to be created as input parameters, and returns a SqlServerPersistence object containing the added record.
+This method accepts the context and the data object containing the record to be created as input parameters, and returns a SqlServerPersistence object containing the added record.
 The example below illustrates its usage.

 {{< tabsection >}}
   {{< include "./__code8_node.md" >}}